 FASB issued Topic 848, Reference Rate Reform in March 2020.
 Topic 848 is a set of exceptions and practical expedients to current GAAP for contracts that are affected by reference rate reform.
 These exceptions and practical expedients treat the amendment of these contracts as a modification or continuation of the contract, as opposed to a termination.
 Additionally, Topic 848 extends practical expedients to allow hedging relationships to continue and to temporarily ease certain of the effectiveness assessment requirements.
 These expedients may only be applied if all of the contractual changes relate to reference rate reform, which will require documentation of the contractual changes and the election of the expedients.

 For derivatives designated in hedge accounting relationships, a modification to the critical terms of a derivative requires that the hedge accounting relationship be discontinued.
 A new hedge accounting relationship can be established for the modified derivative if new accounting documentation is put in place.
 However, this revised hedge accounting relationship is more complex to account for and typically requires a more sophisticated approach.
-Optional expedients are available to overcome the requirement to re-designate the hedging relationship.
+Optional expedients are available in Topic 848to overcome the requirement to re-designate the hedging relationship.

 Fundamental to cash flow hedging relationships is the expectation that the future hedged transactions are probable to occur.
 Given the current definitions of hedged transactions, amended contracts that reference a new index would not qualify and hedge accounting would need to cease.
 Topic 848 allows an entity to assume that the derivative and exposure will transition to the replacement rate at the same time.